codemeetsfood/codemeetsfood.github.io/recipes/butter-chicken.md

 ### <a name="step-2"></a> Step 2 - Marinate:
 * Take the washed chicken in a marination bowl
-* Add the following, and mix them well
+* Add `Yogurt` and the following, and mix them well
 	* 1/2 Teaspoon of turmeric powder,
 	* 1/2 Teaspoon of chilli powder,
 	* 1/2 Teaspoon of garam masala powder,